lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

         system[i] = received[i];
 ```

-To determine if two events are concurrent, an element-by-element comparison of their vector timestamps is done.
-If each element of timestamp V1 is less than or equal to the corresponding element of timestamp V2 then V1 causally dominates V2 and the events are not concurrent.
-If each element of timestamp V2 is greater than or equal to the corresponding element of timestamp V1 then V2 causally dominates V1 and the events are not concurrent.
-If neither of these conditions applies and some elements in V1 is greater than while others are less than the corresponding elements in V2, then the events are concurrent.
+To determine if two events are concurrent, their vector timestamps are compared element-by-element.

+* if each element of V1 timestamp <= each element of V2 timestamp, then V1 causally precedes V2, or
+* if each element of V2 timestamp <= each element of V1 timestamp, then V2 causally precedes V1, or
+* if neither of these conditions applies and some elements in V1 timestamp  is greater than while others are less than the corresponding elements in V2 timestamp, then the events are concurrent.

 Vector clocks are illustrated in the following image: